odoh-tc/e-commerce/README.md

     Navigate to http://localhost:8000/docs in your browser to access the Swagger UI for testing the API endpoints.

-*Note: Ensure that Docker is installed on your machine before deploying with Docker.*
+*Note: Ensure that Docker is installed on your machine before deploying with Docker and you ahve the .env file.*

 ---